tusharmath/tusharm.com/contents/articles/angularjs-seed-project/index.md

 category: project
 template: project.jade
 ```
 Personally I have always preferred building an offline web app when compared to a native desktop app.
-Firstly because its lighter, secondly its easy to build and most importantly easy to send an update.
-I wanted to practice the basics of AngularJS on a project and wanted to learn more about the best practices that are currently set in the industry today.
+Firstly because its lighter, secondly its easy to build and most importantly easy to send an updates.
+I wanted to practice the basics of AngularJS on a project and wanted to learn more about the best practices involving AngularJS.
 Thats is why I created this project.

 <span class="more"/>